-- upon the proposal of the nomination and compensation committee and in light of a careful review of best practices at national and international level, adopted a policy (so-called "share ownership guidelines") that identifies the minimum level of ownership of Enel shares that the chief executive officer and executives with strategic responsibilities must reach and maintain over time, thus strengthening the alignment of their interests with those of the generality of shareholders over the long term; - taking into account the results of the board review concerning the 2022 financial year and in line with the recommendations of the Corporate Governance Code (and expressly also provided for in its own organizational regulations), having consulted with the nomination and compensation committee, has expressed to Enel's shareholders its guidelines on the size and composition of the new board of directors deemed optimal.
-These guidelines are summarized in a specific document that was promptly published on the Company's website ahead of the shareholders' meeting called to renew the dame board; - amended the criteria adopted for verifying that non-executive directors meet the independence requirements provided for by the Corporate Governance Code, with particular regard to the assessment of the significance of any commercial, financial or professional relationships.
-The new criteria are applicable starting from the renewal of Enel's board of directors on the agenda of the 2023 annual shareholders' meeting and, therefore, they have been duly highlighted in the guidelines on the optimal size and composition of the board of directors referred to in the previous bullet point and, more generally, in the documentation for the shareholders' meeting.
-A full description of these new criteria will be provided in the corporate governance report for the 2023 financial year;

-- examined the tenth Report on the implementation of the Corporate Governance Code and the subsequent recommendations indicated in an ad hoc communication addressed to issuers by the Italian Corporate Governance Committee, finding the full coherence of the corporate governance system of Enel, as illustrated in this report, with the content of such recommendation.
+- in March 2023, upon the proposal of the nomination and compensation committee and in light of a careful review of best practices at national and international level, adopted a policy (so-called "share ownership guidelines") that identifies the minimum level of ownership of Enel shares that the chief executive officer and executives with strategic responsibilities must reach and maintain over time, thus strengthening the alignment of their interests with those of the generality of shareholders over the long term; - in March 2023, amended the criteria adopted for verifying that non-executive directors meet the independence requirements provided for by the Corporate Governance Code, with particular regard to the assessment of the significance of any commercial, financial or professional relationships.
+The criteria thus modified have been applied starting from the renewal of Enel's board of directors by the shareholders' meeting held on May 10, 2023 (for a complete description of these parameters, please refer to the section "Independent Directors" in this section of the document); - in March 2023, taking into account the results of the board review concerning the 2022 financial year and in line with the recommendations of the Corporate Governance Code (and expressly also provided for in its own organizational regulations), having consulted with the nomination and compensation committee, has expressed to Enel's shareholders its guidelines on the size and composition of the new board of directors deemed optimal.
+These guidelines, summarized in a specific document, were promptly published on the Company's website ahead of the shareholders' meeting called to renew the same board (for a description of these guidelines and the timing of their publication, please refer to the section "Evaluation of the functioning of the Board of Directors and its Committees and guidelines on the size and composition of the Board of Directors deemed optimal" in this section); - in April 2024, examined the eleventh Report on the implementation of the Corporate Governance Code and the subsequent recommendations indicated in an ad hoc communication addressed to issuers by the Italian Corporate Governance Committee, finding the full coherence of the corporate governance system of Enel, as illustrated in this report, with the content of such recommendation.